Range Map

 Overview

 The Cessna T210 Turbo Centurion is the turbocharged variant of the Cessna 210 family, produced alongside the normally aspirated 210 from 1966 to 1986.
-Where the naturally aspirated 210 is a capable mid-altitude cross-country aircraft, the T210 is built for the flight levels: the Continental TSIO-520-R maintains rated power to altitude, enabling cruise in the mid-teens to low twenties with true airspeeds that the NA variant cannot approach.
+Where the naturally aspirated 210 Centurion is a capable mid-altitude cross-country aircraft, the T210 is built for the flight levels: the Continental TSIO-520-R maintains rated power to altitude, enabling cruise in the mid-teens to low twenties with true airspeeds the normally aspirated variant cannot approach.
 It shares the 210’s cantilever high wing, hydraulic retractable gear, and six-seat cabin, adding the complexity of a turbocharged powerplant.

 Key Features for GA Buyers

-Shared 210 airframe.
-Operators transitioning from the NA 210 will find identical handling, the same gear system, and the same bladder tank configuration.
+- Shared 210 airframe.
+Operators transitioning from the NA 210 find identical handling, the same gear system, and the same bladder tank configuration.
 The airframe differences are minor; the powerplant is the substantive change.

 Trade-offs

-- Shorter TBO.
-The TSIO-520-R carries a 1,400-hour TBO versus 1,700 hours for the IO-520-L. Overhaul costs run $28,000–40,000 at reputable shops — a higher per-hour reserve than the NA variant.
+- Shorter TBO and higher reserve.
+The TSIO-520-R carries a 1,400-hour TBO versus 1,700 for the IO-520-L, and the catalogue reserves a standard-shop overhaul of about $56,000, so the per-hour engine reserve runs higher than the NA variant.

 See Also